tamaewong/gmt/doc/rst/source/docs.rst

 ------------------

 *module-name*
-    One of teh core or supplemental modules, or one of api, cookbook, gallery, defaults, and tutorial.
+    One of the core or supplemental modules, or one of api, cookbook, gallery, defaults, and tutorial.

 Optional Arguments